safops/MCBCMassacre/.github/README.md

+# Ringing of the Bell / Earthquakes
+"Conditions on the ground" required Supreme Air Support, not just for His servants but metro Atlanta and internationally too.
+And my iPhones--theyve called them weapons because of THIS repo.
+So by the time we got done on the ground, people were mostly asleep on the east coast.

+Expect the quakes on Saturday.
+Sunday I think is a bad day for press conferences, I know better than trying to block out the Sun.
+So Monday (or the day after the Sandy Hook quake, never Sunday), high noon, the site of Orr Chapel and West Sheepneck Rd cemwteriea.

 # About the Mount Calvary Baptist Church Massacre
 ### Another CIA-led act of terror on peaceful people.
 The same group that brought you 9-11.
 ## About This Repository